 This hasn't been tested yet

 This information is based on conversations with eminent legal brains and Trading Standards.
 Yet this part of the law hasn't been tested in court so far.

-Therefore, if in doubt, it's always worth contacting your credit card company to make a claim.
-If you consider it to be a ‘single item', make sure that's how you phrase it to the card company.
-Please report your experiences in the single item claims thread to help others in a similar boat.
+Therefore, if in doubt, it's always worth contacting your credit provider to make a claim.
+If you consider it to be a ‘single item', make sure that's how you phrase it.
+Please report your experiences in the single item claims thread to help others.

 Are overseas and web purchases protected?